OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

 --------------

-A new reserved open option named OGR_SCHEMA will be added to the following drivers, choosen because they are the most likely to benefit from the field type override feature:
+A new reserved open option named OGR_SCHEMA will be added to the following drivers, chosen because they are the most likely to benefit from the field type override feature:

 - CSV
 - GeoJSON